JoshData/python-email-validator/README.md

     require the
     [SMTPUTF8](https://tools.ietf.org/html/rfc6531) extension.

-`check_deliverability=True`: Set to `False` to skip the domain name MX DNS record check.
+`check_deliverability=True`: Set to `False` to skip DNS record checks for the domain.
 It is recommended to pass `False` when performing validation for login pages since re-validation of the domain by querying DNS at every login is probably undesirable.

 `allow_empty_local=False`: Set to `True` to allow an empty local part (i.e.
     `@example.com`), e.g. for validating Postfix aliases.